pemakhov/pemakhov.github.io/_posts/2021-08-29-codeacademy-node.js-course-notes.md

 layout: default
 author: Serhii Pemakhov
 ---
-# Codeacademy node.js course notes
+# Codeacademy Node.js Course Notes

 ## 1. **REPL** - read - evaluate - print loop.
 This is what the console in a browser's developer's tools is, or a node console in a terminal.

-## 2. Editor in node REPL
+## 2. Editor in Node REPL
 In node REPL every time you press `Enter`, the code evaluates.
 Type `.editor` to enter the editor mode.

-## 3. The Process module
+## 3. The Process Module
 A built-in module (doesn't require being required).

 `process.memoryUsage()` - returns an object like this: